sketch-hq/SketchAPI/docs/pages/plugins-releases-53.md

 // Remember, some actions have a begin and finish phase so if you
 // want the action to trigger once, you should modify the handler
 // to be YourAction.begin or YourAction.finish.
-If you don't add
+If you don’t add
 // anything, the action will be triggered twice.
 // See https://developer.sketchapp.com/guides/action-api/ for more info
 ```